-Invest in information technology.
-Make greater use of technology such as electronic medical records.
-This is a major component of the health reform plan.
+- Invest in information technology (IT).
+Make greater use of technology such as electronic medical records (EMRs).
+This is a major component of the health reform plan. - Improve quality and efficiency.
+Decrease unwarranted variation in medical practice

-- Improve quality and efficiency.
-Decrease unwarranted variation in medical practice and unnecessary care.
-Experts estimate that 30% of health care is unnecessary. - Adjust provider compensation and increase comparative effectiveness research.
+- Adjust provider compensation and increase comparative effectiveness research (CER).
 Ensure that fees paid to physicians reward value and health outcomes rather than volume of care, and determine which treatments are most effective for given conditions. - Increase government regulation in controlling per capita spending. - Increase prevention efforts.
 Provide financial incentives to workers to engage in wellness and to decrease the prevalence of chronic conditions.
 Improve disease management to streamline treatment for common chronic health conditions. - Increase consumer involvement in purchasing.
-Encourage greater price transparency and use of health reimbursement accounts.
+Encourage greater price transparency and use of health reimbursement accounts (HRAs).

-Much has been written about the current healthcare crisis: the high cost of health care, the lack of universal access to health care and the resulting 13.4% rate of uninsured Americans, the insurance morass and that industry's control of healthcare spending, the disenchantment and disempowerment of healthcare providers, the frustration of clients/patients and healthcare consumers, the lack of incentive for practitioners or insurers to foster prevention and health promotion, and the startling lack of measures being taken for high-quality healthcare outcomes.
+Much has been written about the current healthcare crisis: the high cost of health care, the lack of universal access to health care and the resulting 51 million uninsured Americans, the insurance morass and that industry's control of healthcare spending, the disenchantment and disempowerment of healthcare providers, the frustration of clients/patients and healthcare consumers, the lack of incentive for practitioners or insurers to foster prevention and health promotion, and the startling lack of measures being taken for quality healthcare outcomes.
 Hyman states that the national healthcare dialogue omits discussions about the nature and quality of care:

 We speak of evidence-based medicine, not quality-based medicine.
-Although evidence is important, it is not enough, particularly when the evidence is limited mostly to what is funded by private interests or grounded in the pharmacologic treatment of disease.
-The fundamental flaw in our approach to the discussion about evidence-based medicine versus quality-based medicine is the lack of focus on prevention and wellness and the lack of funding and research on comparative approaches to chronic healthcare problems....
+Although evidence is important, it is not enough, particularly when the evidence is limited mostly to what is funded by private interest or grounded in the pharmacologic treatment of disease.
+The fundamental flaw in our approach to the discussion about evidence-based medicine versus quality-based medicine is the lack of focus on prevention and wellness and the lack of funding and research on comparative approaches to chronic healthcare problems.
 Though it is still a matter of public debate, there is ample evidence that lifestyle therapies equal or exceed the benefits of conventional therapies.
 Nutrition, exercise, and stress management no longer can be considered alternative medicine.
-They are essential medicine, and often the most effective and cost-effective therapies to treat chronic disease, which has replaced infectious and acute illnesses as the leading cause of death in the world, both in developed and developing countries....

-Hopefully, then, the next 10 years will see a focus on not just the mechanisms of complementary and integrative therapies, but also on measuring their role in improving overall healthcare quality and reducing healthcare costs.
-Hopefully, the discourse begun by the IOM report will spur policy makers to refocus federal efforts and funding on quality, disease prevention, and health promotion and will help us find the right medicine, regardless of its origin.^{18, pp. 18-20}
+They are essential medicine, and often the most effective and cost-effective therapies to treat chronic disease, which has replaced infectious and acute illnesses as the leading cause of death in the world, both in developed and developing countries.
+It is hoped then that the next 10 years will see a focus on not just the mechanisms of complementary and integrative therapies, but also on measuring their role in improving overall healthcare quality and reducing healthcare costs.
+It is hoped the discourse begun by the IOM report will spur policy makers to refocus federal efforts and funding on quality, disease prevention, and health promotion and will help us find the right medicine, regardless of its origin.15

-Use of Complementary Alternative Medicine (CAM)/Complementary Integrative Medicine (CIM) in the United States
+Use of CAM in the United States